 Within weeks of planting my feet, I was, quite literally, unearthing the town’s foundational narrative.
 I recognized the power of writing that endures, that moves people, that involves them in the process.

-The everlasting value of the written word has fueled my interest in working with brands and small businesses all over the midwest to the west coast.
+The everlasting value of the written word has fueled my interest in working with brands and digital entrepreneurs across the world.
 Now, I’ve settled in the high desert of Bend, Oregon.
 Whether you’re a creative entrepreneur, designer, maker or adventurer, you have a story of considerable enduring.

 Your business is more than your offering – it’s a culmination of time and experimentation, an intricate architecture of old and new ideas, a shape-shifting entity.
 I’m here to showcase those essential qualities of your craft and translate it into a feeling through my words.

 When creative humans (like you!) declutter their message, find their voice, and create consistent content that invites, magic happens.
 Your audience moves.
 Your value builds.
 My customizable offerings will show you and your community that your business is one-of-a-kind, and the intuitive passion behind it makes for one hell of a story.

 At the end of the day, real stories attract real people.
 This personal exchange between customer and brand story is the pillar of all content.
 Lead with vulnerability and empathy for your community, and you’ll be serving with confidence and value and from a place you feel empowered.

 I believe that the best brands are timeless and exist on a strong foundation capable of adapting with the future.
 Powerful, minimal copy leaves room for ‘a-ha’ moments, and sustainable content that grows with you positions your brand to make a bigger impact for longer.

 Remember the last time you read a piece of content that just clicked?
 I’m willing to bet it wasn’t muffled by lofty phrasing.
 Clarity is a must.
 In stripping down a story and strategy to its essence, you build up a brand that turns readers into loyal customers.